junaidshah2940/OncoNet/README.md

 - forms.py: Defines the input form for breast cancer data.

 - **BC:** Contains the blockchain-related functionality.

-- deploy.py: Handles the deployment of the smart contract on the local Ethereum blockchain.

 - blockchain.py: Contains the logic for storing and verifying the hash of classification results on the blockchain.